bldevries/blackhole_geodesic_calculator/README.md

 ## Goals and milestones
 Ray Tracer
+* (2) Add multisampling
 * Add a disk to the blackhole
-* Add multisampling
 * Allow camera to enter curved spacetime region
 * Increase sampling in the horizon region (try to make the ring of fire visible)
 * Add a metric that spans the whole scene
 * Add the ability to render objects *inside* the curved space-time region

 Testing:
-* Run on snellius
-* Collect some characteristics of photon trajectories for testing
+* V Collect some characteristics of photon trajectories for testing
-* Add a flat metric to the curvedpy code to compare curved and non curved scenarios precisely
+* V Add a flat metric to the curvedpy code to compare curved and non curved scenarios precisely
 * Add a color coding option in Blender to find "rogue" rays

 Optimalization
+* (1) Commandline rendering
+* Run on snellius
 * Parallelization
 * Tensorflow model or interpolation of some of the calculations